ghostezlarin/BSApp/Python/test_utils/README.md

 # test_utils.
 ## geck.py
-Util for creating test data for upload in databse.
+Util for creating test data for upload in database.